Ezequiel-Menneck/Ezequiel-Menneck/README.md

 ### About me

-My name is Ezequiel Petry Menneck, I was born in Brazil, in 2001, and currently I live in São Bonifácio, a small city close of Florianópolis.
-I study Information Systems at @unisul and computer science on my own...
+My name is Ezequiel Petry Menneck, I have a degree in Information Systems from @unisul and computer science on my own...

 ***